Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ```
 ````

-The JSON and JSON (strict) strategies required the LLM to call the `write_file` function with two parameters, as shown below.
+Both JSON strategies required the LLM to call the `write_file` function with an explanation/plan and the entire updated copy of the source file.
-For maximum simplicity, the LLM didn't have to specify the filename, since the benchmark operates on one source file at a time.
+The LLM didn't have to specify the filename, since the benchmark operates on one source file at a time.

 ```json